fessionalpro/wings-doc/src/4-warlock/4e-tweak.md

 * java.time.Xxxx.now - Now.xxx()
 * Any date that needs to be debugged should be taken from Now

-In Slardar, set the TerminalContext using TerminalIterceptor.
+In Slardar, set the TerminalContext using TerminalInterceptor.
 At this point, through the TweakEventListener and its Event, you can tweak of single application or cluster.

 OkHttpTweakLogInterceptor can make okhttp log and TweakLogger work together.